santacsj/symbolicloader64/README.md

 3. Token, fixed length, two characters
     - `@[label]` save the current address in variable `O` for a label
     - `![label]` recall and store the saved address (a word) in memory
-    - `?[label]` calculate and store a relative address between the current and the address saved stored for label
+    - `?[label]` calculate and store a relative address between the current and the address saved for label
     - `>[label]` recall and store the saved address' low byte in memory
     - `<[label]` recall and store the saved address' high byte in memory
     - `[hex][hex]` stored as a byte in memory